15 Jaw-Dropping Natural Landmarks in Western Australia

 Horizontal Falls, Buccaneer Archipelago

-Described as the one of the world’s greatest wonders by none other than David Attenborough, Horizontal Falls is a bucket list adventure experience.
-The horizontal flows are created by powerful water flow due to extreme tides that Broome and Derby experience.
+Described as one of the world’s greatest wonders by none other than David Attenborough, Horizontal Falls is a bucket list adventure experience.
+The horizontal flows are created by powerful water flows due to extreme tides that Broome and Derby experience.

 One of the best day trips and tours from Broome, this is an incredible natural landmark worth seeing.